Cockpit (2017 film): Critical reception

 The Times of India gave the film a 4/5 star rating, calling it a must-watch film.
 In their review, The Times of India praised the film for exploring a new topic and leaving room for expanding the film into a franchise for other characters, which it described as a "rarity" in an industry full of remakes.
 While the performances of the main cast was praised, the review criticized Dev's delivery of his English dialogue, describing it as sometimes "barely understood".
 The heavy use of visual effects was also criticized for being unrealistic, but overall the film was praised in all other aspects from the acting to the music.

 Soundtrack

-The soundtrack for the film has been composed by Arindom Chatterjee.
+The soundtrack for the film has been composed by Arindom Chatterjee, except for the recomposed version of "Mithe Alo."
 The soundtrack contains four songs, including some sung by popular singers Atif Aslam and Arijit Singh.
-The first single, titled "Mithe Alo", has been sung by Atif Aslam and was released on 23 August 2017.
+The first single, titled "Mithe Alo", was originally sung by Atif Aslam (in his Bengali debut) and Nikhita Gandhi and released on 23 August 2017.
+However, this version was a direct rip-off of the Spanish pop song ¡Corre! by Mexican duo Jesse & Joy, which featured in their 2011 album ¿Con Quién Se Queda El Perro?.
+Following a copyright infringement lawsuit, the song was recomposed by Amjad Nadeem Aamir and replaced by a new version sung by Arnab Dutta and Paroma Dasgupta.
+Atif Aslam's version was removed from all platforms, though some users who had downloaded the original track uploaded it to YouTube unofficially.

 The second single from the album, "Bhalobasa Jaak", is sung by Arijit Singh and Somlata Acharyya Chowdhury and was released on 5 September.
 "Kolkatar Rasogolla" was released as a single on 12 September.
 "Khela Shesh" was released as the final single on 19 September.
-On 15 September the soundtrack was officially released mid-air on a special flight, a first for a Tollywood soundtrack.
+On 15 September, the soundtrack was officially released mid-air on a special flight, a first for a Tollywood soundtrack.